filed under: surfacing

 About the Author

-Peter Jensen is a trail planner/builder with more than 35 years experience planning and constructing pedestrian trails throughout the Northeast.
-His company is a member of the Professional Trailbuilders Association.
-He worked for the Appalachian Mountain Club until 1988 when he started his own business in the Berkshires of Massachusetts.
-In early 2005 he reorganized the business into Peter S. Jensen & Associates, LLC.
-He served as the Appalachian Trail Conservancy’s representative to the U. S. Access Board’s Regulatory Negotiation Committee on Accessibility Guidelines for Outdoor Developed Areas from 1997 to 1999 where he helped shape regulations for development of new trails, camping facilities, picnic sites, and beaches.
-He continues to plan, design, construction, and consult on the development of sustainable pedestrian trails.
-Training crew leaders, youth, volunteers, and agency/non-profit staff is also an important component of his work.
-He is a regular presenter at national conferences on pedestrian trail related topics.
+Peter S. Jensen is a trail planner/builder with more than 45 years experience planning and constructing pedestrian trails throughout the northeastern United States.
+His company has planned and built many miles of trail through open and forested terrain for a variety of non-profit and government clients.
+His philosophy is to plan and construction trails which minimize impact to the environment and provide the greatest access for all people.
+In the late 1990's he served as the Appalachian Trail Conservancy’s representative to the U. S. Access Board’s Regulatory Negotiation Committee on Accessibility Guidelines for Outdoor Developed Areas where he helped shape guidelines for development of new trails, camping facilities, picnic sites, and beaches.
+Peter S. Jensen & Associates, LLC continues to plan, design, construct, and consult on the development of sustainable trails for all people.
+The group also is involved in technical skills training for youth, volunteers, and agency/non-profit staff, an important component of their work.
+Peter S. Jensen &Associates, LLC has been a member of the Professional Trailbuilders Association (PTBA) since 2001.

 Contact: [email protected]